Felix-Arias/Python-sheets-importrange/README.md

 Prerequisites: Ensure you have Python3.8+ installed, along with pip as well.

-Run this to install required modules, if you dont already have them.
+Run this to install required modules, if you don't already have them.

 pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib